 ‘Parent drain’ as the consequence of economic decline

 Eduard’s case is both exceptional and exemplary for Moldova’s today’s society.
 Back in Soviet times, there was only little migration from non-Soviet countries to Moldova.
 His father being a foreigner was a peculiarity.
 At the same time, Eduard’s fate is exemplary for that of so many Moldovans who grew up, or are still growing up, without their parents.
 In 2015, more than 41,000 children were left at home without at least one of their biological parents, due to them going abroad.
 Since the fall of the Soviet Union, Moldova has experienced an extreme economic decline.
 Confrontation with economic instability, collapsing incomes and rapidly rising unemployment caused people to start emigrating from Moldova on a large scale in the first half of the 1990s.
-As a result, not only is the country constantly losing its national workforce, but it also faces a vicious as this parent drain is inevitably followed by brain-drain as young people tend to go to study or work abroad more often if their parents have already left Moldova.
+As a result, not only is the country constantly losing its national workforce, but it also faces a vicious circle as this parent drain is inevitably followed by brain-drain as young people tend to go to study or work abroad more often if their parents have already left Moldova.

 Representatives of civil society criticise that the government is not providing a systematic solution to the problem.
 Instead of actually tackling social issues, politicians focus on anti-homosexual and anti-abortion rhetoric and on promoting the preservation of traditional values, such as the nuclear family.
 Violeta Avram, who works as a local co-ordinator for the Hanns-Seidel-Stiftung, emphasises the relevance of the problem: “We will have to deal with the consequences of a whole generation traumatised in just a few years, when these children become adults”.